What is Bitcoin? BTC

 If you have been following the news, you know that the price of a bitcoin is extremely volatile.

 In your crypto wallet.
 A wallet stores the information necessary to transact bitcoins.
 While wallets are often described as a place to hold or store bitcoins,due to the nature of the system, bitcoins are inseparable from the blockchain transaction ledger.
 A better way to describe a wallet is something that “stores the digital credentials for your bitcoin holdings” and allows one to access (and spend) them.
 BTC uses public-key cryptography, in which two cryptographic keys, one public and one private, are generated.
 At its most basic, a wallet is a collection of these keys.

 How Bitcoin Works in 5 Minutes

 Since the start of the year, bitcoin has lost about 26% of its value, with renewed concerns about regulation haunting cryptocurrencies.
 However, a noted bull for bitcoin, Tom Lee, managing partner and head of research at Fundstrat Global Advisors, has predicted that the cryptocurrency will revisit record highs by July.

 Read: Coinbase admits glitch that overcharged crypto customers, promises refunds

-“In general, we see 2018 being a strong year but we see the larger and more established blockchains growing in dominance in 2018—hence, better upside for ETH and BTC over the FS CryptoFX indices,” Lee said [Source]
+“In general, we see 2018 being a strong year but we see the larger and more established blockchains growing in dominance., better upside for ETH and BTC over the FS CryptoFX indices,” Lee said [Source]